mhlavac/gearman/README.md

 -----

 I've started working on this because you can't compile PECL gearman extension on windows where i need to use this code.
-Goal of this project is to make copy of the PECL gearman extension and allow PHP developers to use them in same way.
+Goal of this project is to make copy of the PECL gearman extension and allow PHP developers to use this implementation as a polyfill for it.

 Bugs and requests
 -----------------